-6. Communication to Parent/Guardians
+6. Communication to Parents/Guardians

-Each new student and his/her parent(s)/guardian(s), upon initial entry into the Ferguson-Florissant School District, shall receive a copy of this policy.
-Otherwise, the policy will be published annually on the district's website and made available to each family upon request.
-Building attendance procedures, which must be consistent with this policy, will be communicated to the students and parents/guardians annually.
+Each new student and their parent/guardian, upon initial entry into the Ferguson-Florissant School District, shall receive a copy of this policy.
+Otherwise, the policy will be published annually on the District's website and made available to each family upon request.
+Building attendance procedures, which must be consistent with this policy, will be communicated to students and parents/guardians annually.